catherine-n/climateplus2025/README.md

 **Conclusion**

-While the development of a streamlined data pipeline is encouraging, the evaluation results are based on **area-level accuracy** measured in **1-square-kilometer grids**, not **object-level detection performance**.
-To enable its use in large-scale empirical research, several key limitations must be addressed:
+While the development of a streamlined data pipeline is promising, the test result is based on **area-level accuracy** over 1km² grids rather than object-level performance.
+To support large-scale empirical research, the following limitations must be addressed:

 * Developing object-level evaluation metrics
 * Enhancing detection and segmentation accuracy at the object level